New to Sly Flourish? Start Here or subscribe to the newsletter.

 Running a player-driven campaign fits perfectly well with the atmosphere of high adventure and exploration of Ruins of the Grendleroot.
 Blackclaw Mountain was designed to be a nearly infinite realm of chambers, tunnels, ruins, and caverns filled with ancient mystery and tales of high fantasy.
 Even in a story-driven campaign offering up alternative paths for such exploration can expand your campaign in new directions and give your players greater control over the types of adventures they want to have.
 Hopefully this article gave you the tools and inspiration you need to run your own open-ended adventures in the depths of Blackclaw Mountain.

-Share this article with your friends using this link: https://slyflourish.com/west_marches_in_grendleroot.html
+Share this article by copying this link: https://slyflourish.com/west_marches_in_grendleroot.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.